nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to find clients.
 2. REP filters the full list of clients for those that satisfy the condition.
 3. REP shows the filtered list of clients.

+    Use case ends.

 **Extensions:**
 * 1a.
 User request has wrong details.